Best Free Website Monitoring Tools: 7 Options Compared for 2026

 If you relied on Freshping's free plan, here are the closest replacements based on what you valued most:

-• Needed status pages + alerts: Notifier (5 free status pages, SSL monitoring, SMS/phone alerts included)
+• Needed status pages + alerts: Notifier (5 free status pages, SSL monitoring, Discord/Slack/SMS/phone alerts all included).

 How to Choose the Right Free Monitoring Tool